Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 Most business applications have some enumerated data that is used to populate selection items, as well as to look up the item by ID during validation or for any other purposes.
 Also, this data is typically fairly static, which lends itself to caching it globally, or at least for the current work session, to avoid unnecessary trips to the database or returning the full data for each result row versus just an ID.

-For example, suppose that you have an `Order Status` field that can be one of the predefined code values for each status, e.g. *N* for *New*, *C* for *Complete*, etc. When you have a screen for searching orders, the filter field for the status should provide a selection of statuses that shows status descriptions, but store the internal status codes, so you need a way to get a list of statuses with both codes and descriptions.
+For example, suppose that you have an `Order Status` field that can be one of the predefined code values for each status, e.g., *N* for *New*, *C* for *Complete*, etc. When you have a screen for searching orders, the filter field for the status should provide a selection of statuses that shows status descriptions, but store the internal status codes, so you need a way to get a list of statuses with both codes and descriptions.

-The backend service will need to validate that each provided status code is one of the valid statuses, especially when the service is called via a remote API, e.g. REST, where you don't want to rely on the UI validations alone.
+The backend service will need to validate that each provided status code is one of the valid statuses, especially when the service is called via a remote API, e.g., REST, where you don't want to rely on the UI validations alone.
 So it will need a way to quickly check if the provided status code is valid.

 Similarly, when you display the order status in the results grid, you may want to show the full status description, whereas the backend service would return only the status code to make the structure of the result more simple and compact.
-In this case, the UI will need a way to quickly look up the status with its description by the status code, without making external calls.
+In this case, the UI will need a way to quickly look up the status with its description by the status code without making external calls.

-Xomega Framework defines a flexible common structure for storing, loading and caching the lookup data on the client or on the server side, as described in the following sections.
+Xomega Framework defines a flexible common structure for storing, loading, and caching the lookup data on the client or on the server side, as described in the following sections.

 ## Headers

 When you want to display a list of entities in a selection control, you typically don't need all the fields for each entity.
-Normally you need an internal ID, display text and possibly a few other attributes, which constitute the key information about the entity.
+Normally you need an internal ID, display text, and possibly a few other attributes, which constitute the key information about the entity.
 For such information, Xomega Framework defines a generic class `Header` that represents the key header data for an entity.

 The `Header` class has the following primary attributes.
 - `Type` - a string that determines the class of objects it represents.